lordgape/voodoo/README.md

 #### Question 1
 For you what is missing in the project to make it production ready?

+- Add cache to improve performance of read option
+- Add docker for local setup.
+This help with continous integration
+- Organize code into separate modules

 #### Question 2
 To achieve the final business goal what is your Roadmap and Action plan?

+- Register with apps market place and get access to their API
+- Scrape data of the API
+- Transform and present data to other service who needs it